LucaVaccari/Lithium/README.md

-# LIThium
+# Lithium

 A simple unencrypted music streaming service made in Java for a university assignment.

+## Functionalities

+### Listening parties

+Any user can see what their friends are listening to and can join the 'party' to listen to the same song in sync.

+During a listening party an ephemeral chat is available for communication between the members of the party.
+The chat is erased at the end of the party.

 ## Technical details

 The project uses the following technologies:

 - JavaFX for client GUI
-- HTTP for general communication
+- HTTP and websockets for general communication
 - HTTP live-streaming (HLS) for audio streaming
 - SQLite for storing server data (not the actual audio files)